owntone/owntone-server/README.md

 The library is scanned in bulk mode at startup, but the server will be available even while this scan is in progress.
 You can follow the progress of the scan in the log file.
+When the scan is complete you will see the log message: "Bulk library scan completed in X sec".

-Of course, if files have gone missing while the server was not running a request for these files will produce an error until the scan has completed and the file is no longer offered.
-Similarly, new files added while the server was not running won't be offered until they've been scanned.
+The very first scan will take longer than subsequent startup scans, since every file gets analyzed.
+At the following startups the server looks for changed files and only analyzis those.

 Changes to the library are reflected in real time after the initial scan.
 The directories are monitored for changes and rescanned on the fly.
 Note that if you